Current Abstract Art Project:

 Abstract Art Project:

-When I began this series, I had no clear vision for what I wanted to create—only a desire to move things along more quickly.
-I established specific parameters—such as consistent size, surface, and a simplified palette—to both guide and expedite the process.
-What emerged was a deliberate shift from my earlier abstract work toward an interplay between structure and spontaneity.
+When I began this series, I had no clear vision of what I wanted to create—only a desire to move things along.
+Specific parameters —such as consistent size, surface, and a simplified palette — were established to both guide and expedite the process.
+What emerged was a deliberate shift from my earlier abstract work toward an intentional interplay between structure and spontaneity.

-Certain gestural brushstrokes, along with geometric framing, became part of my visual vocabulary.
-Embracing the graphic quality of these works, I developed painting sets in red, green and blue (referencing the RGB color model) to reinforce the association.
+Certain gestural brushstrokes, alternately layered with geometric framing, have become part of my visual vocabulary.
+Embracing the graphic quality of these works — with a growing interest in the concept of reproduction — I created six sets each of paintings in red, green and blue (referencing the RGB color model) to reinforce the association.

 Next